DSpace/RestContract/submission-definitions.md

 Exposed links:
 * collections: list of collections that explicitly use such submission-definition
-* panels: list of submission-panel included in this definition
+* sections: list of submission-section included in this definition

 ### Search methods
 #### findByCollection